How To Report A Negligent Doctor

-By John Bowes.
-Last Updated 17th March 2021.
+By Lewis Cobain.
+Last Updated 3rd April 2023.
 In this online guide, we look at how to report a negligent doctor, and also how to make a compensation claim if a doctor has harmed you through medical negligence.
 Please note though, that if you have used a personal injury solicitor to make a personal injury claim in the past, even though the process of making a clinical negligence claim seems similar, it is subtly different.
 Please read this guide carefully to learn what these differences are.

 Every claim has its own unique set of circumstances.
 And although we have tried to cover as much as we can in this guide, there may be questions that this guide doesn’t answer for you.
 In this case, our claims team is available 24 hours a day, 7 days a week on 0800 073 8804.
 One of our expert advisors will answer your questions for you and then explain how we can provide you with a solicitor to work on your claim for you.